Policy Learning under Endogeneity Using Instrumental Variables

 \subsection{Multiple Instruments}

 In practice, the policymaker can observe multiple instruments, but only one of them can be used as the tool for policy intervention.
 For example, tuition subsidies and proximity to upper secondary schools are two instruments for enrollment in upper secondary school, but only the former can serve as an encouragement.
-More generally, we allow $Z$ to be $L$-dimensional with support $\mathcal{Z}\subset\mathbb{R}^L$.
-For each $z\in\mathcal{Z}$ and $\ell=1,\dots,L$, let $z_\ell$ denote the $\ell$th component of $z$, and let $z_{-\ell}$ collect all other $(L-1)$ components.
-Let $Z_1$ be the instrument that can be intervened upon.
+More generally, I allow $Z$ to be $L$-dimensional.
+Let $Z_1\in\mathcal{Z}_1\subset\mathbb{R}$ be the instrument that can be intervened upon, and let $Z_{-1}$ collect all other $(L-1)$ components.
 An encouragement rule is a mapping $\boldsymbol{\alpha}:\mathcal{X}\times\mathcal{Z}\to\mathbb{R}$ that determines the manipulated level of $Z_1$ while leaving $Z_{-1}$ unchanged.